-In order to understand the effectiveness of an endangered species conservation program, it is essential to have an accurate baseline number of the species population.
+In order to understand the effectiveness of an endangered species conservation program, it is essential to have accurate baseline population data.
 In the case of the red panda, this is absent.

-To date, we have conducted baseline research of red panda within the Panchthar, Ilam and Taplejung districts of Eastern Nepal.
-In 2013/2014 we are expanding preliminary surveys to Central and Western Nepal where anecdotal reports of red panda sightings have yet to be documented systematically by science.
+To date, we have conducted baseline research of red panda within the Panchthar, Ilam and Taplejung (PIT) districts of Eastern Nepal, as well as preliminary surveys in Central and Western Nepal where anecdotal reports of red panda sightings have yet to be documented systematically by science.

-Based on the results of several years of monitoring we can see the effectiveness of our conservation programs.
-To date we do not have enough data to draw strong conclusions on long-term trends but we have seen an increase in red panda awareness among the local communities where we conduct our research.
-And while media reports about poachers caught with red panda skins continue from other parts of Nepal, no poaching arrests were necessary in areas RPN has been building community awareness in.
+Several years of monitoring has allowed us to see the effectiveness of our conservation programs and we have seen an increase in red panda awareness among the local communities where we conduct our research.
+And while media reports about poachers caught with red panda skins continue from other parts of Nepal, no poaching arrests were necessary in areas where RPN has been building community awareness.